 This page describes the fees that most frequently apply to undergraduate students.
-This information was updated June 2013, and it applies to students taking courses during the 2013-14 academic year, which will start Monday, Aug.
-26, 2013.
+This information was updated June 2016, and it applies to students taking courses during the 2016-17 academic year.
+This includes fall 2016, spring 2017 and summer 2017

 If you have questions, call the Office of Student Accounts at 330-972-5100, send an e-mail to email@example.com or visit the Student Services Center in the lobby of Simmons Hall during normal business hours.

 The General Service Fee is mainly used to support student services and operations.
 Examples include the library, technology, career services, athletics, the student center, transportation services, administrative support, and student organizations.
 There's also a component that provides funding for facilities needs and for investment in off campus and distance learning.
 Allocations of the general fee revenues are part of the University's annual budget building process."

 The fee for Akron Campus and College of Applied Science and Technology undergraduates pursuing a bachelor's degree is $35.70 per credit hour, up to a maximum of 12 credit hours.
 This applies also to students taking select courses online and at most off-campus locations.

 The fee for Akron Campus students pursuing an associate degree is $27.60 per credit hour, up to a maximum of 12 credit hours.